 A by-product of calisthenics is that you will smoothen out your movements and no longer feel limited by your own body, thanks to an increase in mobility, flexibility, and proprioception.

-Bodyweight exercises require a great amount of core stabilization.
-This in turn tightens your core and fixes imbalances produced by too much sitting.
+This in turn tightens your core and helps with imbalances produced by too much sitting.

 Lower back pain can be ameliorated by doing correct form push-ups.